Are Potatoes Healthy?

 Potatoes are also a good source of calcium, magnesium, and folate.

 Things to watch out for

-A large order of French fries has over four times as many calories and 23 more grams of fat than the potato from which it was made.
+French fries have many times the calories and fat than the potato from which they were made.
 Potato chips, tater tots, and hash browns are also usually deep-fried in oil.
-Roasting, boiling, and baking are healthier options and can make delicious side dishes and mouth-watering snacks.
+Roasting, boiling, and baking are healthier options and can make delicious dishes, too.

 How to Cook Potatoes

 Potatoes are available in grocery stores year round.
-Uncooked, a potato has a shelf life of about 1-2 weeks at room temperature.
-With over 200 varieties of potatoes for you to choose from, you’re spoiled for choice.
-The most common potatoes are russets, reds, yellows, whites, and fingerlings.
-Always scrub and rinse potatoes well before cooking.
+Always scrub and rinse them well before cooking.
 Be sure to leave the skins on for flavor and fiber.

 Here are a few recipes to help you incorporate potatoes into your diet:

 - Wash and dry potatoes.
 Cut into 1-inch wedges or cubes.
 If using new potatoes, just cut them in half.

 - Toss with olive oil to coat, and season with salt, pepper, and your favorite herbs or spices.
 New potatoes roasted with 1 teaspoon rosemary and 1/8 teaspoon pepper per pound make an elegant side dish.

 - Cook in a single layer for about an hour, turning twice, until browned and tender.